tomcdj71-openclassrooms/Chalets-Et-Caviar/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.7.9.1 =
+- Fixed: Incorrect spacing around the Submit button in the Form Builder was fixed.
+- Fixed: Missing assets were added to the plugin.

 = 1.7.9 =
 - Added: Icon Choices feature for Checkboxes and Multiple Choice fields - a selection of 2000+ icons can now be used with your choices!